ARMmbed/mbed-os-5-docs/docs/tools/offline/cli.md

 ##### Through Mbed CLI configuration

-Mbed CLI stores it's own configuration about compiler locations both in project local settings, and user wide "global" settings.
-These settings may be set and viewed with the `mbed config` command.
-For example, you set the Arm Compiler 5 location for your user via the command:
+Mbed CLI stores its own configuration about compiler locations both in project local settings, and user wide "global" settings.
+You may set and view these settings with the `mbed config` command.
+For example, you set the Arm Compiler 5 location for your user with the command:

 ```
 $ mbed config -G ARM_PATH "C:\Program Files\ARM"
 [mbed] C:\Program Files\ARM now set as global ARM_PATH
 ```

-The `-G` switch tells Mbed CLI to set this as a global setting, allowing all projects owned by this user to compile with Arm Compiler 5.
-You may instead set the `ARM_PATH` using a project local setting by omitting the `-G` command line switch.
+The `-G` switch tells Mbed CLI to set this as a global setting, allowing all projects this user owns to compile with Arm Compiler 5.
+You may instead set the `ARM_PATH` using a project local setting by omitting the `-G` command-line switch.

 Mbed CLI supports a setting for each toolchain path.
-These setting are listed below, along with a description of what path is expected in each setting.
+Below is a list of these settings, along with a description of what path is expected in each setting.

 * `ARM_PATH`: The path to the *base* directory of your Arm Compiler installation.
 This should be the directory containing the directory containing the binaries for `armcc` and friends.
 For example, if your Arm Compiler 5 executable `armcc` is located at `/home/redacted/ARM_Compiler_5.06u5/bin/armcc`, you set `ARM_PATH` to `/home/redacted/ARM_Compiler_5.06u5`
 * `IAR_PATH`: The path to the *base* directory of your IAR EWARM Compiler installation.
 This should be the directory containing the binaries for `iccarm` and friends.
 For example, if your IAR EWARM compiler executable is located at `C:/Program Files/IAR Systems/Embedded Workbench 7.5/arm/bin/iccarm.exe`, you set `IAR_PATH` to `C:/Program Files/IAR Systems/Embedded Workbench 7.5/arm`.